astrotars/stream-crm-lead-chat/README.md

 To follow along the post, you will need a free [Stream](https://getstream.io/get_started/?signup=#flat_feed) account and a Zendesk Sell account.
 For this post, we used a Trial version of [Zendesk Sell](https://www.zendesk.com/register/?ref=218b).

 This post requires basic knowledge of [Node.js](https://nodejs.org/en/ "node website"), [Axios](https://github.com/axios/axios "Axois documentation on Github"), and the code is intended to run locally.
-A basic understanding of [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) is also needed to configure the secure communication between the app and Zendesk, though specific steps needed here are provided.
+A basic understanding of [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) is also needed to configure the secure communication between the app and Zendesk (though the specific steps needed are provided in the post).

 ### Create an Access Token in Zendesk
 ([back to Overview](#overview))